brycesub/silvia-pi/README.md

 * snoozeon : true if machine is currently snoozing, false if machine is not snoozing

 #####GET /curtemp
-Returns string of the current temperature in Fahrenheit
+Returns string of the current temperature in Fahrenheit.

 #####GET /settemp
-Returns string of the current set (goal) temperature in Fahrenheit
+Returns string of the current set (goal) temperature in Fahrenheit.

 #####POST /settemp
-Expects one input 'settemp' with a value between 200-260 Sets the set (goal) temperature in Fahrenheit
+Expects one input 'settemp' with a value between 200-260.

+Sets the set (goal) temperature in Fahrenheit.

 Returns the set temp back or a 400 error if unsuccessful.

 #####GET /snooze
-Returns string of the current snooze time formatted "HH:MM" (24 hour). e.g. 13:00 if snoozing until 1:00 PM local time.
+Returns string of the current or last snooze time formatted "HH:MM" (24 hour).

-If the snooze function is not currently enabled the function returns false.
+e.g. 13:00 if snoozing until 1:00 PM local time.

 #####POST /snooze
 Expects one input 'snooze', a string in the format "HH:MM" (24 hour).

 This enables the snooze function, the machine will sleep until the time specified.

 Returns the snooze time set or 400 if passed an invalid input.

 #####POST /resetsnooze
 Disables/cancels the current snooze functionality.

 Returns true always.

 #####GET /restart